Frogs of Borneo

 Kinabalu Sticky Frog

-Kalophrynus baluensis is only known from the primary highland rainforests at Gunung Kinabalu, but may also occur in neighboring highlands at similar elevations (1.500 m asl).
+Kalophrynus baluensis is known only from the highland primary rainforests of Gunung Kinabalu, although it may also occur in neighboring highlands at similar elevations (around 1500 m above sea level).

-According to Inger & Stuebing (2005), females reach 39 mm in snout-vent length, males remain slightly smaller.
+According to Inger and Stuebing (2005), females reach up to 39 mm in snout–vent length, with males being slightly smaller.

-This frogs has an interesting defense against predators: when molested it secretes large amounts of sticky, white slime (we did not test, but assume that the slime is not only sticky but also irritating or even toxic.
+This frog has an interesting defense mechanism against predators: when threatened, it secretes large amounts of sticky, white slime.
+Although we did not test its properties, we assume the slime is not only adhesive but also potentially irritating or toxic.